Modularity of arithmetic special divisors for unitary Shimura varieties (with an appendix by Yujie Xu): Arithmetic mixed Siegel-Weil formula

 \subsubsection{Arithmetic theta lifting and Gross-Zagier type formula}

 Consider the Petersson inner product between the modular generating series of special divisors on the generic fiber and a cusp form $f$ of $G$ \cite{Kud02,Kud03}.
-When $n=1$, it is cohomological trivial and its Beilinson-Bloch height pairing was studied in \cite{Liu,Liu0}.
-However, when $n>1$, the Picard group of $\Sh(\BV)_K$ is CM (see \cite{KRa}), so that the inner product is 0 in most cases after cohomological trivializaion.
-Thus it is necessary to consider arithmetic intersection pairing on an integral model (without cohomological trivializaion).
+When $n=1$, it is cohomological trivial and its Beilinson-Bloch height was studied in \cite{Liu,Liu0}.
+However, when $n>1$, the Picard group of $\Sh(\BV)_K$ is CM by \cite{KRa}, so that the inner product is 0 in most cases after cohomological trivialization.
+Thus it is necessary to consider arithmetic intersection pairing on an integral model (without cohomological trivialization).

 The arithmetic intersection pairing with our CM 1-cycle as in \Cref {nct} is simply the Petersson inner product between \eqref {fh} and $f$.
 Such a pairing appeared in the work of Gross and Zagier \cite{GZ} and leads to their celebrated formula.
 We hope to get a Gross-Zagier type formula.
-In the case $F=\BQ$ and $\phi^\infty=1_{\Lambda}$ (for a different $\Lambda$), a Gross-Zagier type formula was obtained in \cite{BHY} and \cite{Bet2} (see also \cite{BY}).
+In the case $F=\BQ$ and $\phi^\infty=1_{\Lambda}$ (for a different $\Lambda$), a Gross-Zagier type formula was obtained in \cite{BHY} and \cite{Bet2}.
+See also \cite{BY}.
 For general $F$ and test functions as in our case, a general theory of Shimura type integrals is to be developed.